geo-ant/varpro/README.md

 In the example above, we have passed a single column vector as the observations.
-The library also allows fitting multiple right hand sides, by constructing a problem via `SeparableProblem::mrhs`.
+The library also allows fitting multiple right hand sides, by constructing a problem via `SeparableProblemBuilder::mrhs`.
 When fitting multiple right hand sides, `varpro` will performa a _global fit_, in which the nonlinear parameters are optimized across all right hand sides, while linear coefficients of the fit are optimized for each right hand side individually.